 Stuck In A Windows World ?

 A lot of times the hardest thing about learning to use Linux is getting to use Linux on a daily basis.
-Many organizations are entrenched in Windows or Novell platforms and opportunities to work with Linux simply don't exist.
+Many organizations are entrenched in Windows and opportunities to work with Linux simply don't exist.

 If you're a network or systems administrator in one of these entrenched environments, one possible solution is to suggest setting up Linux on one or two older PCs to be used in two capacities: